Nerixyz/current-song2/README.md

 Controls the path from which a CSS theme will be loaded, defaults to `theme.css`.
 This is indented, so that you can keep multiple themes in the folder and switch between them.

+### `custom_script_path`

+Controls the path from which a user script will be loaded, defaults to `user.js`.
+This is indented, so that you can keep multiple scripts in the folder and switch between them.

 ### `port`

 Controls the local port on which the server is listening, defaults to `48457`.